 Oppo's UDP-203 Blu-ray player is one of a few to support Dolby Vision, including LG's UP970

 But first, how did we conduct the test?
 It’s certainly not an easy comparison to make, because Dolby Vision TVs are still very rare and because those TVs don’t allow you to switch between Dolby Vision and HDR10.
-Both points can also be applied to Blu-ray players, and Dolby Vision discs are rarer than a blue steak.
+Both points also apply to Blu-ray players - and Dolby Vision discs are still rarer than a blue steak.

 But where there's a will, there's a way.
 We sourced an LG OLED65G7V (all of LG’s 2017 OLEDs support Dolby Vision) and two Oppo UDP-203 Blu-ray players.
 We updated one of the Oppos to the latest firmware, which adds Dolby Vision support, and left the other on earlier firmware, limiting it to HDR10.

-With this kit we were able to connect the two players to the LG TV simultaneously, play the two discs concurrently, and flick between inputs for instant comparisons of Dolby Vision and HDR10.
+With this kit we are able to connect the two players to the LG TV simultaneously, play the two discs concurrently, and flick between inputs for instant comparisons of Dolby Vision and HDR10.

 More after the break

-Let’s get the headline surprise out of the way now: the Dolby Vision version of Despicable Me, when tested using the kit and method outlined above, looks worse than the HDR10 version.
+Let’s get the headline surprise out of the way now: the Dolby Vision version of Despicable Me, when tested using the kit and method outlined above, looks inferior to the HDR10 version.

 The HDR10 version of the film is bright and punchy, with the kind of contrast that adds definition to objects and a real sense of three-dimensionality.
 This is a vibrant, exciting picture that draws the eye and makes the film look genuinely spectacular.